anthdm/hbbft/README.md

 </p>

 ### Summary
 This package includes the building blocks for implementing a practical version of the hbbft protocol.
 The exposed engine can be plugged easily into existing applications.
+Users can choose to use the transport layer or roll their own.
 For implementation details take a look at the simulations which implements hbbft into a realistic scenario.
 The building blocks of hbbft exist out of the following sub-protocols:

 #### Reliable broadcast (RBC)
 Uses reedsolomon erasure encoding to disseminate an ecrypted set of transactions.